MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ## Enable share in meeting

-The following are three different methods to enable Share in meeting.
-You can use one of the methods depending on how much control you want on the share in meeting buttons displayed on your web page:
+The following are three different methods to enable share in meeting.
+You can use one of the methods depending on how much control you want on the **Share in meeting** buttons displayed on your web page:

 # [Method 1](#tab/method-1)

 This method is the simplest way to display the share in meeting buttons with minimal customizations.
 You can customize the button styles, size, and languages.

-You can scan your web page to locate any HTML elements with the class name of type `teams-share-in-meeting-button` and dynamically generate share in meeting buttons in your page.
+You can scan your web page to locate any HTML elements with the class name of type `teams-share-in-meeting-button` and dynamically generate **Share in meeting** buttons in your page.

 1. Add the `launcher.js` script on your webpage.